vaibhavsagar/website/content/blog/imperative-haskell.md

 I don't want to read a paper to figure out how to use these libraries, and in fact I don't have to!
-In recognition of this, I humbly present alternative
+In recognition of this, I humbly present alternative descriptions for `Control.Monad.ST`:
-descriptions:

 > You asked for mutable state, here it is!

-and
+and `Data.STRef`:

-> Variables that you can actually vary!!!1!1!one!1eleven
+> Variables that you can actually vary!!!1!1!one!1eleventyone

 Code utilising these libraries can look very familiar to people used to imperative languages, e.g. past me.
 Here's the above quicksort rewritten in